 This course is a continuation of CD 122.
 Using InDesign, students master the essential elements of design, typography, and image control, including color separations and printing.
+Prerequisite(s): CD 122.

 CD 223 - Introduction to InDesign

 Using the Adobe InDesign page layout program, students master the essential elements of design, typography, and image control, and learn to integrate other Adobe applications to enhance their designs.